emb-riscv/specs-markdown/exceptions-and-interrupts.md

 * Store/AMO page fault

 TODO: rework for microcontrollers

 TODO: NMI? routed only to hart 0?

+### Exceptions vector table

+The exceptions vector table is an array of addresses (xlen size elements) pointing to interrupt handlers (C/C++ functions).

+Its address is kept in (`hcb.excvta`); it is automatically initialised at startup with the address provided in the hart startup block and can be be later writen by software.

 ## Interrupts

 Interrupts are generaly **triggered by peripherals** to notify the application of a given condition or event.

 Interrupts trigger the transfer of control to an interrupt handler associated with a hart.